-- Given the global nature of the automobile industry and its plans to enter the mainstream market, DE needs to be able to compete against legacy automakers who have great economies of scale in production and significant financial resources at their disposal. - DE has significant outstanding loan balances that are coming due.
+• Given the global nature of the automobile industry and its plans to enter the mainstream market, DE needs to be able to compete against legacy automakers who have great economies of scale in production and significant financial resources at their disposal.

+- DE has significant outstanding loan balances that are coming due.
 Margins on new sales are used to repay outstanding loans and invest in new capabilities.
 DE started in the luxury market segment, where margins are highest.
-Margins may be squeezed as it moves downmarket.

-- Having hit its production goals for these affordable sedans and posting positive earnings in September 2019, DE is now turning its attention to the following initiatives: - o Introducing its most affordable car in the U.S. - o Developing a large production facility in China - o Introducing a battery powered tractor trailer - As DE's customer base grows, commensurate increases in parts, repair services, and charging options will be necessary. - Residential solar activities took a back burner while DE focused on ramping up its more affordable sedan, but are again becoming a priority.
-While solar tiles are more expensive to build than traditional roofing materials, they weigh substantially less so shipping costs are far lower.
-DE ended a retail marketing partnership to focus on direct-to-consumer sales in 2019.
-The savings in marketing costs reduces the price of its solar tiles significantly.
-Construction of a massive solar tile factory began in 2019 where economies of scale could reduce the cost of solar tiles even more.
+Margins may be squeezed as it moves downmarket. - Having hit its production goals for these affordable sedans and posting positive earnings in September 2018, DE is now turning its attention to the following initiatives: - Expanding its product line to affordable SUVs, pick-up trucks, and tractor trailers.
+Developing a large production facility in China - As DE's customer base grows, commensurate increases in parts, repair services, and charging options have become necessary. - Residential solar activities took a back burner while DE focused on ramping up its more affordable sedan, but are again becoming a priority.
+DE ended a retail marketing partnership to focus on direct-to-consumer sales to reduce marketing costs.
+The solar tiles were also redesigned to reduce production and installation costs significantly.
+Lastly, a large solar tile factory was completed, which provides economies of scale.
 In addition to solar power generation, DE also developed a residential battery storage system. - Battery design and management are key components underlying DE's vehicles, residential energy storage, and large-scale solar back-up systems.
 Current state-of-the-art car batteries are made of lithium, nickel, manganese, cobalt and graphite.
 Except for manganese, 50% of the supplies originate in one or two countries.
 Cobalt is sourced primarily in one country, which uses child labor in its mining operations.
 DE invests heavily in battery design, where it has a two-year lead on the competition in terms of higher efficiency and lower dependence on rare elements.
 It leverages its battery expertise across all of its activities.